Kroger • Friends of the Earth

 Explanation of points

+In January 2024, Kroger released a Goal to Protect Nature and Biodiversity that requires 100% of fresh produce suppliers to implement Integrated Pest Management (IPM) practices, as verified by a vetted list of third-party certifications, by 2028 and 2030, depending on grower size.
 In June 2019, Kroger expanded its written, publicly available Pollinator Protection Statement from live outdoor plants – the new scope of the policy appears to include all suppliers for all store locations.
 The policy encourages suppliers to limit use of neonicotinoid insecticides and to move away from pesticides in favor of alternative pest management.
 The policy also states that Kroger will continue to increase the number and variety of organic products it offers.
-Kroger’s 2018 Sustainability Report also states a commitment to continue to expand organic offerings.

-Kroger’s policy does not include any timebound or measurable commitments to phase out pesticides of concern or expand the adoption of least-toxic practices in company food or beverage supply chains.
+Kroger’s policy does not include any timebound or measurable commitments to phase out pesticides of concern in its food or beverage supply chains.
 Kroger’s policy does not include glyphosate, organophosphates or other pesticides of concern to pollinator or human health.
-While Kroger’s policy encourages suppliers to shift to alternative pest management, it does not provide any specific details on what that means, nor does it provide suppliers with a list of regrettable substitutes to avoid.
+Kroger’s policy could be expanded by providing suppliers with a list of regrettable substitutes to avoid.

 Commitment to reduce pesticide use